A/N: Don't miss the announcement at the end of this, or Santa will be angry! –grin-

 The ride was quick, but dark.
 The windows were tinted so no one could see either in or out, and only a faint light in the ceiling prevented it from being pitch black.
-There were a lot of people in the back; Robin and Shift on stretchers, Slade, lying on the floor with his head in Rose's lap, Shield talking in a hushed voice with Shift, who was still unconscious, the doctor, who was keeping a close eye on Robin and Slade alike.
-Cyborg and Flame were huddled up in the back, and, last but not least, two of the Titans East, Speedy and Aqualad, had joined them as well.
+There were a lot of people in the back, Robin and Shift on stretchers, Slade, lying on the floor with his head in Rose's lap, Shield talking in a hushed voice with Shift, who was still unconscious, the doctor was keeping a close eye on Robin and Slade alike, Cyborg and Flame were huddled up in the back, and, last but not least, two of the Titans East, Speedy and Aqualad, had joined them as well.
 Rose thought Batman must be driving.
 Everything had gone so fast that she felt dizzy.
-All she could do was keep stroking her father's hair, not really knowing if she was trying to comfort him or herself.
+All she could do was keep stroking her father's hair, not really knowing if she tried to comfort him or herself.

 As they arrived at their destination she had some help to bandage up Slade, but the man was still unconscious for almost thirty minutes due to the blood loss.
 She tried to clean him us as well as she could, and someone brought him a shirt to wear, but, as soon as he woke up, there was, naturally, only one thing on his mind.